connahKendrickMMU/MiTiSegmenter/README.md

 * Switch to VTK background to allow more diverse file outputs.
 * Add option for input down sampling size.
 * Add an option to auto tray separation.
-* Auto segmentation to remove human interaction
+* Auto segmentation to remove human interaction.
+* Add multi-colour for the difference blobs.